bbauska/JS-svg/README.md

 });
 </pre>

-As you can see, the clipPath is called via its id, treated as an internal url reference, much like gradients and patterns.
+<p>As you can see, the clipPath is called via its id, treated as an
+internal url reference, much like gradients and patterns.
 Let's get back to our sketch now and apply this same logic within our loop.
-First, create the nested loop as we did before:
+First, create the nested loop as we did before:</p>

 <pre>
 for (let y = 0; y &lt; gridSize; y += increment) {